Digital marketing engineer

 A digital marketing engineer is a member of a marketing team who applies web technology and digital marketing platforms (such as a website, email system, CMS, CRM, or other software application) for the purpose of achieving marketing business goals.
 It is a hybrid role involving both marketing and technology knowledge.
-The need for digital marketing engineers arose as a result of marketing becoming reliant on increasingly sophisticated digital technologies.
+The need for digital marketing engineers arose, as a result of marketing becoming reliant on increasingly sophisticated digital technologies.

-Role

-The digital marketing engineer executes or advises on the execution of, the company's digital strategy.
-He or she may be either part of the senior marketing management team or operating as a consultant.
-The digital marketing engineer is responsible for the final architecture, implementation, and management of the digital marketing plan, including advising on using digital technology to improve marketing and business results.
-As a digital marketing Engineer, he or she has to have a deep knowledge of marketing, social media and the deep knowledge of internet technology and its use.
-Also a digital marketing engineer is responsible for creating different marketing strategies on different platforms.